TheShubham-K/Algorithmic_Toolbox/README.md

 12. [Week 6 Dynamic Programming.](week6_dynamic_programming2)

-## And If y'all like this repository please leave a star i need your's aupport.
+## And If y'all like this repository please leave a star i need your's support.
 # Contact

 The best way to get in touch with me is [on Instagram](https://www.instagram.com/subham.kumar032/).